Applications FAQs

 Shift swaps with firefighters on other shifts can be arranged.
 This is managed by agreement with all involved, and approved by the shift manager.

-Accommodation areas on station are shared but everyone has the privacy of their own bedroom for resting on night shift.
+Accommodation areas on station are shared but everyone has the privacy of their own quarters for resting on night shift.

 Fire stations have unisex bathrooms and toilets with individual cubicles.
 Some career fire stations are also shared with Ambulance Tasmania who also use these facilities.